gvendur88/reference-tictactoe/self-assessment.md

   8. Game won on last move
   9. Game draw

-  All the documentation for the tests is in coverage in the root folder.
+  All the xml documentation for the tests is in coverage in the root folder.

 - Is the game playable?